jisaacstone/urbanmountain/urbanism_books.markdown

   title="Strong Towns"
   author="Charles L Marohn Jr"
   rating="B"
   description="The central thesis of this book is that building cities in the “traditional” way is financially sustainable in the long term.
   Building suburbs is not.
-I may have enjoyed it less because I already knew most of the arguments in the book.
-But personally I found “Confessions of a Recovering Engineer” to be a much better book overall."
+I may have enjoyed it less because I already knew the arguments in the book.
+  I found “Confessions of a Recovering Engineer” to be a much better book overall."
   %}

 {% include book.html